fluxninja/aperture/docs/content/get-started/get-started.md

    be found within the Aperture Cloud UI.
 Copy the API key and save it in a secure location.
 This key will be used during the configuration of [Self-hosted][aperture-for-infra] Agents.
-For detailed instructions on locating API Keys, please refer to the [API Keys][api-key] section.
+For detailed instructions on locating API Keys, please refer to the [API Keys][api-keys] section.

    :::info